marcusleowhm/budget_buddy/README.md

+Command:
+- To run the application: `flutter run`

 The folders are separated by features
 Project Struture:
 - cloud_functions: internal API calls
 - lib: